vivid-arch/laravel-docs/source/docs/foundation/controllers.md

 You might feel tempted to use dependency injection and pass a resource instance to the Feature but this is not the correct way to do it.

-While you have to add the models as a parameter in the controller method, they will be automatically accessible by the request object.
+While you have to add the models as a parameter in the controller method, they will be accessible, automatically, by the request object.

-For example, this is considered a bad practise:
+For example, this is not required:

 ```php
 [...]